What is your motivation for training? Is it to increase strength? Is it to perform better in your sport?

-- Some women will like men with muscles, some women will like men without muscles.
+- There are some women who will like men with muscles, some women will like men without muscles.

 - Some women will like women with muscles, some women will like women without muscles.

-- Some women will like both men and women, and their opinion on muscles will differ for each gender.
+- Sometimes, women will like both men and women, and their opinion on muscles will differ for each gender.

 - Some women will like muscles on one guy and not on the other.

-- Some women will like muscles up to a certain extent, but past a certain threshold they will be turned off by them.
+- Certain women will like muscles up to a certain extent, but past a certain threshold, they will be turned off by them.